kaiachain/kaia/kaiax/compress/README.md

 ### Rewind

-Upon rewind, this module deletes the related persistent compressed data and flushes the in-memory cache.
+Upon rewind, this module deletes the related persistent compressed data.

 ## APIs
 No additional APIs has been added within this package.